lschreiber9/Climate-Sentiment/README.md

 ## Background
 ESG reporting has become a critical tool for companies to communicate their activities and manage investor concerns.
 Literature highlights:

-- ESG reporting affects risk premia and financial performance ([1-3]).
+- ESG reporting affects risk premia and financial performance.
-- Reports serve as signaling mechanisms for investors ([4]).
+- Reports serve as signaling mechanisms for investors.
-- ESG scores by institutions lack transparency and are sensitive to weighting ([5]).
+- ESG scores by institutions lack transparency and are sensitive to weighting.
-- NLP provides alternative methods for estimating ESG sentiment ([6-10]).
+- NLP provides alternative methods for estimating ESG sentiment.

 ## Objectives
 - Examine how climate disasters influence ESG reporting language.